 - Maintenance loans can be applied for at the same time, lending you money at the start of each term (or monthly in Scotland).
 How much you get depends on your household income, where you study, where you live and how long for.

-- In 2016, maintenance grants were replaced with loans for new full-time students in England.
-The student finance package includes a tuition fee loan and a maintenance loan.
-Students can still apply for grants if they’re eligible for certain benefits, disabled, or need help with childcare costs.
+- Students can apply for grants if they’re eligible for certain benefits, disabled, or need help with childcare costs.
 Read our blog on what these changes are and what they mean.
 You can also find out more on the student finance pages on GOV.UK.

 Flexible and part-time students